EAC Working Group for Archaeological Archives

 In the last decades, the number of archaeological excavations has increased considerably and the standards of analysing and recording have improved.
 This has resulted in the growing volume of archaeological archives, including written or graphic documentation both analogue and digital, archaeological finds and samples of various natures.
 These heterogeneous collections are extremely precious, being often the only testimony left to witness archaeological heritage that has been destroyed.

+Archiving issues were discussed in 2007 during the EAC Symposium in Metz.
 The symposium revealed that the EAC members share the same main issues and that the development of best practice guidance and an overarching standard for European archaeological archives was a desirable goal.
 This led to the formation of an EAC Working Group for Archaeological Archives.

 Guidelines for archaeological archiving - the ARCHES project